-Viewpoint: Why GMO crops are planet's best hope for sustainability ecades have passed since genetic engineering and agriculture were linked positively-in the media at least.
+Viewpoint: GMO crops should become a bigger part of the food system if we want a sustainable society ecades have passed since genetic engineering and agriculture were linked positively-in the media at least.
 We love the idea of a sustainable society but we detest the idea that leads to it.
 We talk of creating life on other planets but the lives on our own planet are suffering miserably.